veebch/veebch/README.md

 👋 Hi, @veebch here.
-This is the place that we share code for some of the things we've made.
+This is a place where we share code for some of the things that we've made.
 Questions/ suggestions/ code contributions ecouraged.

-Notable bits of our digital footprint:
+There's also stuff at/on:

 - [YouTube](https://www.youtube.com/channel/UCz5BOU9J9pB_O0B8-rDjCWQ)
 - [veeb.ch](https://veeb.ch/notes)